jake83741/vnc-lm/README.md

 Conversations are stored in `bot_cache.json` and persist across Docker container restarts with a [**bash script**](https://github.com/jake83741/vnc-lm/blob/main/src/managers/cache/entrypoint.sh).

-Images can be sent to models with vision support.
-Keep in mind that not all models have vision capabilities.
+Images can be sent to multi-modal models.

 > [!NOTE]
 > Message `stop` to end message generation early.